 Francis considered many careers including medicine, farming and journalism.
 He ended up joining the Bengal Mounted Police.
 Later he joined Canada’s Northwest Mounted Police.
 In 1886 he resigned his commission and passed away within the year.

-Francis Jeffrey Dickens as a child
+Francis Jeffrey Dickens

 For more information about Francis Dickens click here.